 Skip to content

-đŸ‘ī¸đŸ”Ž At the core, SeleniumBase works by extending pytest as a direct plugin.
+👁ī¸đŸ”Ž The primary SeleniumBase syntax format works by extending pytest as a direct plugin.
 SeleniumBase automatically spins up web browsers for tests (using Selenium WebDriver), and then gives those tests access to the SeleniumBase libraries through the BaseCase class.
 Tests are also given access to SeleniumBase command-line options and SeleniumBase methods, which provide additional functionality.

-đŸ‘ī¸đŸ”Ž The most common way of using SeleniumBase is by importing BaseCase:
+👁ī¸đŸ”Ž The primary SeleniumBase syntax format starts by importing BaseCase:

 from seleniumbase import BaseCase

-đŸ‘ī¸đŸ”Ž This line activates pytest when a file is called directly with python:
+👁ī¸đŸ”Ž This next line activates pytest when a file is called directly with python by accident:

 BaseCase.main(__name__, __file__)